folio-org/folio-org.github.io/_faqs/how-to-specify-backend-java-ci.md

 * In [Jenkinsfile](/guides/jenkinsfile/), declare the mandatory module heath check endpoint via the Docker command `healthChkCmd` to use 'wget'.
 (There is no 'curl' available on the base image.)
 * In Dockerfile, use:\
   `FROM folioci/alpine-jre-openjdk17:latest`
+* See other notes (e.g. POM file, and dependencies, and wget example) at Wiki [JDK 17 and Java 17](https://folio-org.atlassian.net/wiki/x/Th9N).

 ## Using Java 11

-For projects that use Java 11:
+For some projects that use Java 11 (there should now not be any):

 * In [Jenkinsfile](/guides/jenkinsfile/), declare this in the "buildMvn" section:\
   `buildNode = 'jenkins-agent-java11'`